Skip to content

 • Modularity: Every deliverable can be developed in parallel by adopting contracts.

-• Uniformity: BigConfig, Rama, and Pedestal deliverables are written in Clojure.
+• Uniformity: BigConfig, Rama, and Pedestal deliverables are all written in Clojure.

 • Declerative: Creating an EC2 instance programmatically can be done faster with Terraform and we don’t need to worry about the life cycle management.

 • Reusability: The GitOps code can be reused.
-This is a killer feature.
-The code to provision one resource with GitOps or multiple resources with an API, doesn’t require to change from Terraform to the AWS SDK.
+The code to provision one K8s cluster with GitOps or multiple K8s clusters with an API, doesn’t require to change from Terraform to the AWS SDK.
 The API is just a virtual admin.
+The GitOps version developed interactivly by an admin can be package as a Clojure dependency and reused inside Rama.
+This is a killer feature of BigConfig.

 I’m working on the code right now.
 Stay tuned, I will update the blog post as soon as I have the first version.